blinklv/go-connpool/README.md

 [![GoDoc](https://godoc.org/github.com/blinklv/go-connpool?status.svg)](https://godoc.org/github.com/blinklv/go-connpool)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 A concurrency-safe [connection pool][] package in [Go][].
 It can be used to manage and reuse connections based on the destination address of which.
-This design makes a pool work better with some [name server][]s.
+This design makes pool work better with some [name server][]s.

 ## Motivation